Brussels Sprouts Slaw is a salad that’s gonna make you rethink brussels sprouts.

 I just happen to be on a pistachio kick lately.

 Especially unshelled.
 I’m not sure why, but they seem to taste better when I have to shell them myself.
+Maybe it’s that whole you-appreciate-shit-you-work-for-more thing.

-And now for the pièce de résistance: the mustard vinaigrette.
+And now for the pièce de résistance: The Mustard Vinaigrette.

 Whisk together some dijon mustard, red wine vinegar, honey, and olive oil, and you have a tangy, slightly sweet dressing that’s gonna make all the other flavors pop.

-It is great on its own as a side dish, or you can add some grilled chicken or shrimp to make it a fantastic dinner.
+This is a healthy (yes, from me) and flavorful salad that’s gonna make all your friends jealous.
+It’s great on its own as a side dish, or you can add some grilled chicken or shrimp to make it a fantastic dinner.

 Here’s your printable –